raml-org/raml-spec/versions/raml-10/raml-10.md

 | annotationTypes? | Declarations of [annotation types](#declaring-annotation-types) for use by annotations.
 | securitySchemes? | Declarations of [security schemes](#security-schemes) for use within the API.
 | uses? | Imported external [libraries](#libraries) for use within the API.
-| title | Short, plain-text label for the API.
+| title | A short, plain-text label for the API.
 | version? | The version of the API, for example "v1".
 | baseUri? | A URI that serves as the [base for URIs](#base-uri-and-base-uri-parameters) of all resources.
 Often used as the base of the URL of each resource containing the location of the API.
 Can be a [template URI](#template-uri).
 | baseUriParameters? | Named parameters used in the [baseUri](#base-uri-and-base-uri-parameters) (template).
-| protocols? | The protocols supported by the API.
-The protocols property MUST contain one or more of the following supported protocol names, which are case-insensitive: "HTTP", "HTTPS".
+| protocols? | The [protocols](#protocols) supported by the API.
 | mediaType? | Default media types to use for request and response bodies (payloads), for example "application/json".
 | securedBy? | The [security schemes](#applying-security-schemes) that apply to every resource and method in the API.
 | /&lt;relativeUri&gt;? | The resources of the API, identified as relative URIs that begin with a slash (/).
 A resource property is one that begins with the slash and is either at the root of the API definition or a child of a resource property.
-For example: /users, /{groupId}.
+For example, /users and /{groupId}.
 | documentation? | Additional overall [documentation](#user-documentation) for the API.

 ### API Title